Meet Our Providers

 Elisamuel "Eli" Rivera Gomez, M.S., CCC-SLP

 Bilingual Speech-Language Pathologist Born and raised in Puerto Rico, Eli -a native Spanish speaker- joined AVC in April 2022.
 He completed his bachelor's degree in Popular Music/Voice Performance, with a minor in Music Education (General/Vocal), from the Inter-American University of Puerto Rico, Metropolitan Campus (2014).
 Eli obtained his Master's Degree in Speech and Language Pathology from Ana G. Méndez University School of Health Sciences in Puerto Rico (2019).
-While completing his bachelor's internship in music education at the University of Puerto Rico Laboratory Schools, he worked with an adapted music curriculum to teach music to deaf and hard of hearing kindergarten students, developing a genuine passion for serving and working with children and adults with hearing loss.
-At the graduate level, Eli conducted research on the “Literacy skills of deaf preadolescent students (11-13 years old) in Puerto Rico” -the title of his thesis- to describe the literacy skills in Spanish as a second language in Puerto Rican preadolescent deaf students.
+While completing his bachelor's internship in music education at the University of Puerto Rico Laboratory Schools, he worked with an adapted music curriculum to teach music to deaf and hard-of-hearing kindergarten students, developing a genuine passion for serving and working with children and adults with hearing loss.
+At the graduate level, Eli conducted research on the "Literacy skills of deaf preadolescent students (11-13 years old) in Puerto Rico" -the title of his thesis- to describe the literacy skills in Spanish as a second language in Puerto Rican preadolescent deaf students.
 Eli has experience using his Spanish background to work with bilingual Spanish children and their families and is serving our Spanish-speaking families at AVC.
 Eli holds a Certificate of Clinical Competency from the American Speech-Language-Hearing Association (CCC-SLP) and is licensed to practice speech-language pathology in Georgia, California, and Puerto Rico.
-He was recently awarded the ASHA Award for Continuing Education (ACE).

 |